matteocourthoud/awesome-causal-inference/academic-research.md

 # Causal Inference Academic Research

 The following is a list of academic research papers in Causal Inference, sorted by topic and date.
-The list is not exhaustive, but only convers established research.

 - [Potential Outcomes](#potential-outcomes)
 - [Dyrected Acyclic Graphs](#dyrected-acyclic-graphs)